telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ### shapeDefaults.connectors.position `Function`

 The function that positions the connector.
-The function is passed a shape and should return a kendo.dataviz.diagram.Point holding the connector position as result.
+The function is passed a shape and should return a `kendo.dataviz.diagram`.Point holding the connector position as result.

 ### shapeDefaults.connectors.width `Number` *(default: 8)*